InvadingOctopus/octopuskit/README.md

 4. [Getting Started](#getting-started)
 5. [Etcetera (license, contact)](#etcetera)

 > This project is a constant **work in progress** and my first ever open-source project.
-I'm still learning as I go, so OctopusKit may change rapidly without maintaining backwards compatibility or updating the documentation.
+I'm still learning as I go, so it may change rapidly without maintaining backwards compatibility or updating the documentation.

-> OK is the result of trying to make my own games as a hobby.
+> OctopusKit is the result of trying to make my own games as a hobby.
 I love Swift but I couldn't find any engines that support it or had the kind of architecture that I wanted to work with, so I started making my own.

 > Any advice on how to improve the API, coding style, git workflow, or open-source best-practices, would be appreciated! *– ShinryakuTako*